Laws, Regulations & Annotations

 CHAPTER 2.
 IMPOSITION OF TAX.

-(b) If the federal fuel tax is reduced below the rate of fifteen cents ($0.15) per gallon and federal financial allocations to this state for highway and exclusive public mass transit guideway purposes are reduced or eliminated correspondingly, the tax rate imposed by this section, on and after the date of the reduction, shall be increased by an amount so that the combined state and federal tax rate per gallon equals thirty-three cents ($0.33) .
+(2) If the federal fuel tax is reduced below the rate of fifteen cents ($0.15) per gallon and federal financial allocations to this state for highway and exclusive public mass transit guideway purposes are reduced or eliminated correspondingly, the tax rate imposed by paragraph (1), including any reduction or adjustment pursuant to subdivision (b), on and after the date of the reduction, shall be increased by an amount so that the combined state rate under paragraph (1) and the federal tax rate per gallon equal what it would have been in the absence of the federal reduction.

 60050.1.
 Floor stock tax. (a) For the privilege of storing, for the purpose of removal, sales, or use, every wholesaler owning undyed diesel fuel on July 1, 1995, shall pay a tax of eighteen cents ($0.18) for each gallon of undyed diesel fuel according to the volumetric measure thereof, on which a tax has not been imposed under Part 3 (commencing with Section 8601) as in effect on June 30, 1995, and tax would have been imposed on any prior removal, entry, or sale of undyed diesel fuel had Sections 60050 to 60061, inclusive, applied to undyed diesel fuel for the period before July 1, 1995.